AO-StreetArt/CrazyIvan/docs/pages/arch.rst

 Technical Overview
 ------------------

-Crazy Ivan is designed to be used as a microservice within a larger architecture.
+Crazy Ivan is designed to be used as a service within a larger architecture.
 It will take in CRUD messages for scenes, as well as track user device registrations (both over HTTP).